qwell/disorder-in-the-court/README-Catalis.md

 - [judyrecords.com](https://judyrecords.com), who handled the first round of fallout from court security issues.
 - The Arkansas [Administrative Office of the Courts](https://arcourts.gov/), who allowed me to present my findings in an effort to avoid the same pitfalls when building their own court platform.
 - Dedications to the Fediverse furries, who provided plenty of amusement after my Bluesky / AT Protocol vulnerability publications.
 I see you.
-- The [CISA CVD Team](https://www.cisa.gov/coordinated-vulnerability-disclosure-process) assisted with the coordination of these vulnerabilities.
+- The [CISA CVD Team](https://www.cisa.gov/coordinated-vulnerability-disclosure-process) assisted with the coordination of these vulnerabilities[^4].

 ## Contact